carlos-nexans/pgnest/examples/basic/README.md

 - Details of recent failed messages including error messages and retry attempts
 - Queue statistics (waiting, completed, failed message counts)

 Watch the console output to see the DLQ monitoring in action!
+With the 50% failure rate, you'll see messages building up in the dead letter queue, and the monitor will show detailed statistics about failed messages.